Srijon25/ChronosLang/spec.md

 ✅ Summary

-The ChronosLang runtime is a temporal–reflective–deterministic execution model integrating:
+The ChronosLang runtime is a temporal–reflective execution model integrating:

     ► Compile-time macro expansion

-    ► Type-checked deterministic concurrency
+    ► Lightweight concurrency with rendezvous channels

-    ► Temporal scheduling and reversible simulation
+    ► Temporal scheduling and history-based time inspection

     ► Optional probabilistic and ML subsystems

-    ► Real-time visual debugging via the time-travel GUI
+    ► Visual debugging via the time-travel GUI

-Together, these components make ChronosLang one of the few educational/research languages that unifies time, concurrency, and reflection in a single consistent execution semantics.
+Together, these components unify time, concurrency primitives, and reflection in a single interpreter designed for teaching, demos, and prototyping.